xvnpw/xvnpw.github.io/content/posts/azure-subscription-security-review.md

 date: 2021-02-01T10:14:47+01:00
 draft: false
 tags: [azure, devops, appsec]
+description: "Lately I have come across task to perform security review of Azure subscription.
+It was white-box based and I had access to all terraform, Kubernetes and Docker files.
+I will share with you what checks are worth to do for such review."
 ---

+{{ template "_internal/google_analytics.html" . }}

 Lately I have come across task to perform security review of Azure subscription.
 It was white-box based and I had access to all terraform, Kubernetes and Docker files.
 I will share with you what checks are worth to do for such review.